Vizuri/docker-exercises/03/README.md

 # Description

 What happens when you try this and what is wrong with it?
+Next, how do you fix it?

 ## Run instructions